ratboy666/qjs-ffi/README.md

 Note that errno() is a function.

-## ffidefine, fficall, ffitostring, ffitoarraybuffer ##
+## define, call, toString, toArrayBuffer ##

-ffidefine() defines a prototype for a FFI C function.
+define() defines a prototype for a FFI C function.
 Given a function pointer, it produces a callable function:

 ```
-  f = ffidefine(name, fp, abi, return, parameters...)
+  f = define(name, fp, abi, return, parameters...)
 ```
-ffidefine() returns true or false -- true if the function has been defined, false otherwise. name is a string by which the function will be referenced. fp is a function pointer, usually derived from dlsym(). abi is the type of call (usually null meaning default abi), return is the return type, and parameters are the types of parameters.
+define() returns true or false -- true if the function has been defined, false otherwise. name is a string by which the function will be referenced. fp is a function pointer, usually derived from dlsym(). abi is the type of call (usually null meaning default abi), return is the return type, and parameters are the types of parameters.

 For example:
 ```